 As a more productive activity, though, try checking out the ACTIVE apps.
 If an app is active even though you haven’t used it in weeks, it might be worth asking why.
 Perhaps you need to turn off notifications for that program, or maybe it just deserves to be uninstalled.

 And Android makes that easy for you: it’ll automatically list the apps you haven’t opened in a while and give you a shortcut to remove them once and for all.
 From the main Settings menu, go to Apps, then Unused apps—the tools you see there have not been active in the last six months, and you can obliterate them by tapping the trash can icon to the right.

 In 2018, with the launch of Android Pie, Google added yet another battery-saving feature—this time with more machine learning.
 Adaptive Battery learns which apps you use and when, and based on this information, it restricts the apps it doesn’t expect you to open anytime soon.

 Much like the other features in this guide, you don’t have to do anything for Adaptive Battery to work—it’ll just do its job in the background and comes enabled by default.
-You can, however, turn it off from Settings, Battery, Adaptive Battery.
+You can, however, turn it off from Settings > Battery > Adaptive Preferences.

 This story has been updated.
 It was originally published on June 2, 2018.